stratika/GPULlama3.java/README.md

 source ./venv/bin/activate

 # Install TornadoVM with a supported JDK 21 and select the backends (--backend opencl,ptx).
-# To see the valid JDKs run: ./bin/tornadovm-installer --listJDKs
+# To see the compatible JDKs run: ./bin/tornadovm-installer --listJDKs
 # For example, to install with OpenJDK 21 and build the OpenCL backend, run:
 ./bin/tornadovm-installer --jdk jdk21 --backend opencl